dndnordic/origin/docs/mikael_wsl_gpu_setup.md

 ## Overview

 The setup allows the Origin system to use Mikael's NVIDIA GeForce RTX 4080 GPU for LLM inference operations through a connector service running in WSL, which is accessed by a Kubernetes deployment in the Origin system.
+This connection is established through our secured Headscale network.

 ## Prerequisites